AriyaGup/MREN303---Design-Course---Mobile-robot/Round 1/Round 1.md

 An AWD differential allows us to be able to be more agile - turn in place and not lose traction up the ramp.

-Design ideas can be seen in the image in this folder.
+Design process can be seen in "Ideas.jpg".

 ## Scrum Planning
 **What are the specific goals for this round?
 Aside from meeting this round’s design review deliverables, what are your own goals?**